oceanhealth/fukushima/README.md

 ##### UPDATE 2022.06.03 : DISCLAIMER: This essay does not debate the efficacy of Nuclear Energy.
-Public comment period open now on final decision to dump radioactive wastewater from Fukushima into the Ocean.
+Public comment period open May 18 - June 17

 # Alert